igmain2024/noor1/content/md/projects/CANG-physics-simulator.md

 ### continue_1
 entity-component-system handles object manipulation by labeling each entity with an ID, and each entity can gain certain characteristics such as flammable, bird (flying entities), or animated.
-C.A.N.G is an acronym of the team name, Cyrus, Amethyst, Nate, Griffen, and each of us had our own "Cool Cam" where we implemented a special feature into the program that is supposed to be impressive.
+C.A.N.G is an acronym of the names of the team members, Cyrus, Amethyst, Nate, and Griffen.
+Each of us had our own "Cool Cam" where we implemented a special feature into the program that is supposed to be impressive.
 ### Explosions!